lagom/lagom/docs/manual/java/guide/broker/KafkaClient.md

 # Lagom Kafka Client

 Lagom provides an implementation of the Message Broker API that uses Kafka.
-In the remainder you will learn how to add the dependency in your build, and how to configure and tune topic's publishers and subscribers.
+The following sections show how to add the dependency in your build, and how to configure and tune topic publishers and subscribers.
+For information on running Kafka in development, see the [[Kafka Server|KafkaServer]] page.

 ## Dependency